sethbam9/Portfolio/Research and Writing/README.md

 ### Computational Psychometrics
 - **Course:** CS 402 Independent Study
 - **Summary:** For my initial CS capstone proposal I researched the field of computational psychometrics and literature surrounding ML-generated personality models.
 I concluded with an app proposal to serve users in personal development.
-(I have sinced changed direction for my [capstone](https://github.com/sethbam9/Hebrew-Literacy-App) and decided my psychometrics research would be better suited for grad school.
+(I have since changed direction for my [capstone](https://github.com/sethbam9/Hebrew-Literacy-App) and decided my psychometrics research would be better suited for grad school.

 ### Ethics Case Study - Surveillance
 - **Course:** CS 308 Christian Ethics in a Digital Age